-A Cathedral dedicated to the martyred King Ethelbert has stood on this site since Saxon times and is home to a community which has worshipped and worked together here continuously for well over 1200 years.
+Hereford Cathedral is dedicated to the martyred King Ethelbert; a cathedral has stood on this site since Saxon times, and today is home to a community which has worshipped and worked together here continuously for well over 1,300 years.
 It is a place where the mission of the church to proclaim Christ’s love is central and visitors and pilgrims are especially welcome.

 Today’s building contains some of the finest examples of architectural excellence from Norman times up to the present day, including the Romanesque nave, the beautifully restored Shrine of St Thomas of Hereford in the north transept, the ancient south transept and the award-winning twentieth-century New Library Building.
 New commissions also include the gilded and painted shrine of St Ethelbert and four stunning stained glass windows dedicated to the life and writings of seventeenth-century cleric and poet Thomas Traherne.

-The award-winning Mappa Mundi & Chained Library Exhibition is open all year round (apart from a prolonged period in January each year when it is closed for cleaning) and is famous for housing both the spectacular medieval map of the world and the cathedral's unique Chained Library.
+The award-winning Mappa Mundi and Chained Library Exhibition is open all year round (apart from a prolonged period in January each year when it is closed for cleaning) and is famous for housing both the spectacular medieval map of the world and the cathedral's unique Chained Library.
 Here the stories of these national treasures are told through models, original artefacts and special exhibitions.
 Click here for exhibition admission charges.

-You can also visit our on-site Cathedral Shop, where exclusive Hereford Cathedral gifts are available, or our Cloister Café, which offers a variety of home-made and traditional foods.
+You can also visit our on-site Cathedral Shop, where exclusive Hereford Cathedral gifts are available, or our Cafe Mundi, which offers a variety of home-made and traditional foods.

 Our many other activities include concerts, exhibitions, organ recitals and even a working stonemasons’ yard, where our skilled craftsmen are still using traditional methods to restore this ancient and beautiful cathedral.

 Parts of the building may be restricted due to special services, funerals or events that take place throughout the year.
 If you have a particular request or reason for your visit we strongly recommend you contact us and check opening times before your visit.

 Group tours and large group visits can be

 arranged and booked in advance by contacting: